kumarpreetham09/CS50-Projects/project/README.md

 # Etsy Price Tracker

 ## Idea behind Web Scrapping
 For this project, I had to learn web scrapping, which I implemented in the price_checker function.
 I had to research on libraries such as BeautifulSoup and Selenium.
-These